 Besides all the green stuff, you can find the ruins of the Buçaco convent and the Bussaco Palace Hotel.
-The Bussaco forest offers amazing views across the heart of Portugal and offer a natural tranquility for relaxing.
+The Bussaco forest offers amazing views across the heart of Portugal and offers natural tranquility for relaxing.

-We visited the Bussaco forest on a week day in March but the National Park offers great opportunities for a weekend’s picnic or day trip out in nature.
+We visited the Bussaco forest on a weekday in March but the National Park offers great opportunities for a weekend’s picnic or a day trip out in nature.

-In Bussaco forest, we walked on an ancient path, explored the view points and took selfies near the water staircase!
+In the Bussaco forest, we walked on an ancient path, explored the viewpoints and took selfies near the water staircase!
 A lovely day out in nature.

 Where is the Bussaco Forest Portugal?

 The Mata Nacional do Buçaco is part of the Serra do Buçaco (the mountain range of Buçaco).
 The base to visit the Bussaco forest would be the little spa town called Luso.
 The forest is 33 km (20 miles) north from Coimbra in the heart of the Centro region in Portugal.

 The main structural feature of the Bussaco forest, and a great start-off point, is the Bussaco Palace Hotel.
 The former convent of the forest was destroyed and used to build a 19th Century Manueline style Palace.
 Built between 1888 and 1905, it was first used by the Portuguese royals but it now serves as a unique place to spend the night.

 The Palace Hotel of Buçaco and her palace gardens are lovely, and you can visit it, even if you’re not sleeping there.
 The hotel has a restaurant and with good weather, you can enjoy the food and the view on the terrace.